FaceRollan/hackerRank_30days_Py/README.md

 ### Language: Python3
 ##### *(Unless otherwise noted in the code)*

-- New entry for each day.
+- 2 entries for each day.
+  -  Solution file = DayX_name_of_problem.py
     - Should Include Challenge Title.
     - My Solution.
+  - Problem file = DayX_name_of_problem_problem.pdf
+    - Downloaded PDF from hackerRank.

 - *Will try to include notes about the solution or other ways to solve.*
 ---